NBISweden/excelerate-scRNAseq/README.md

 - Spatial transcriptomics (Jeongbin Park and Lars Borm)
 - Integration of data, e.g. CITE-Seq (Ahmed Mahfouz)

-### Learning objectives
-After this course you will be able to:
-- use a range of bioinformatics tools to analyze single cell RNA-seq data
-- discuss a variety of aspects of single cell RNA-seq data analysis
-- understand the advantages and limitations of single cell RNA-seq data analysis

 ### Lecturers
 - Åsa Björklund (SciLifeLab, NBIS, Sweden)
 - Paulo Czarnewski (SciLifeLab, NBIS, Sweden)